 *The more seed applied to the lawn or pasture on the first planting the faster the lawn or pasture will fully establish a sod or grass base and prevent future over seeding to fill in bare spots.

 Over seeding an existing pasture: Over seeding rates depend on the amount of established or existing grass in the pasture area.
-Common applications for over seeding are 25 - 50 lbs. per acre.
+Common application for over seeding is 50 lbs. per acre.

 Lawn Fertilization: Apply 5 - 10 lbs. of 16-04-08 slow release fertilizer per 1000 sq. ft. four times a year(Late Spring, Mid Summer, Late Summer, Early Fall) for the first two years.
 After a fully established lawn has been accomplished apply 5 lbs. per 1000 sq. ft. two times (Mid Summer,Late Summer) a year.